 We also saw girdles (basically the OG spanks!) and some of the promo videos they used to advertise in cinemas with.
 I imagine that was one for the dads back in the day!!

 From Old to New

 We then got to try on some of the current range, to try and find one to take home.
 Having big boobs meant it did take me that bit longer and it was an effort!
 My lingerie fitter had the patience of a saint though.
 We quickly found some bras that fit me that I liked. loved the print on this one* so it just had to be mine.
 I also fell in love with the green version but they didn’t have my size at the time.
 I can now report I’ve just bought it in the sale!
 They are both Rosie HW for Autograph and contain real silk- making them feel fantastic.
 I love the fit of them too and they are comfy whilst being pretty.

 Once I got home I called my mum to tell her all about what I’d seen.
 I’m now arranging to take her to the Archive so she can reminisce there too.
 It’s open Monday to Friday’s (10 until 5) and it’s free to go.
 They have activities for kids so could be a good school holidays occupier too!
 I’m so grateful to have been invited to this event to learn more about the history of lingerie.
 So thanks to the Marks and Spencer’s Archive!
 It’s reignited my interests in fashion and style of years gone by now.
 So I’ll be spending my time looking at late sixties fashions pretending I’m in my GCSE Textiles course if anyone needs me!
 Let me know if you go along to the Archive, won’t you!?

-*Indicates an event I was invited to as a blogger.
+*Indicates an event/experience I was invited to as a blogger.
 I may also receive gifts as part of the event for consideration of review after.
 As always thoughts and opinions are my own.
 Post may contain affiliate links.
 For further details please refer to my PR and Disclaimer Page in the menu above